Barnard Jaffier – Executive Producer / Director

-British-born filmmaker Barnard Jaffier has been in the film business for 20 years as an editor, producer and director.
+British-born filmmaker Barnard Jaffier has been in the film business for over 25 years as an editor, producer, and director.

-Jaffier’s journey into film began with the production company Blackside Inc., the filmmakers who produced the landmark, Emmy award-winning documentary series, Eyes On The Prize: The Civil Right Years.
+Jaffier’s journey into film began with the production company Blackside Inc., the company that produced the landmark, Emmy award-winning documentary series, Eyes On The Prize: The Civil Rights Years.

 Samuel Pollard – Senior Producer/Consultant

-Award winning producer and writer, Cindy M. Birch, has consistently created meaningful and impactful content which resonates powerfully with audiences.
+Award-winning producer and writer, Cindy M. Birch, has consistently created meaningful and impactful content which resonates powerfully with audiences.
 Ms. Birch’s work spans the spectrum of both television and feature film projects.
-As Lead Writer and Producer, Cindy Birch teamed with Director and Series Producer, Barnard Jaffier and won a Silver Telly award for TV One’s four part series, Murder in Black and White.
+As Lead Writer and Producer, Cindy Birch teamed with Director and Series Producer, Barnard Jaffier and won a Silver Telly award for TV One’s four-part series, Murder in Black and White.
 The series was also nominated for a National Association of Black Journalists Excellence Award and hailed as an Emmy contender in the LA Times.
 Cindy returned and teamed once again with Barnard and produced Heart of the City: Katrina Five Years Later for BET News/Viacom, which won a New York Association of Black Journalists award.
 Cindy brings to Jaffa Films her producing and writing talents, but also her keen marketing and business acumen from the arts and entertainment worlds.
-Currently, Cindy oversees projects in development at Jaffa Films and continues to leverage her writing skills in fleshing out scripts, treatments and series bibles from Jaffa Films pipeline of entertainment properties.
-Cindy Birch is also the Executive Director of The Short Film Awards.
-The nonprofit organization, affectionately known as The SOFIES, is a global film community honoring the Giants of Short Film.
+Currently, Cindy oversees projects in development at Jaffa Films and continues to leverage her writing skills in fleshing out scripts, treatments, and series bibles from Jaffa Films’ pipeline of entertainment properties.

 Charles Jones is a producer and editor of film and video.
 Jones graduated from Howard University with both a B.A. and an M.F.A. in film production.
-Following graduation, Jones worked as an archival researcher; then went on to write and direct commercials and PSA’s for various production houses in Washington, D.C.
-Jones has worked on independent documentaries, like The Twelve Disciples of Nelson Mandela, and PBS series, African American Lives.
+Following graduation, Jones worked as an archival researcher, then went on to write and direct commercials and PSAs for various production houses in Washington, D.C.
+Jones has worked on independent documentaries, like The Twelve Disciples of Nelson Mandela, and PBS series African American Lives.
 Jones separates his time between working on productions and teaching.
 Jones was a lecturer for the Art Institute of Washington, D.C., and spent four years teaching film and video abroad at the American University of Nigeria.
-Jones is in the process of producing several short projects and now returns to Jaffa Films as an Associate Producer.

-Mikael Short has a decade of experience in communications and news media, which translates seamlessly to her role as Production Associate with Jaffa Films.
-Short maintains Jaffa Films’ online presence through websites and social media via research, copy editing, and design.
+Mikael Short has a decade of experience in communications and news media, which translates seamlessly to her role as Associate Producer with Jaffa Films.
+Ms. Short assists in production research, shoot logistics, and talent management.
+Mikael maintains Jaffa Films’ online presence through websites and social media via research, copy editing, and design.
 She drives traffic and audiences to Jaffa Films’ online content, which is assisted by her understanding of the ever-changing digital environment.
-Short also supervises solicited TV and film script submissions and offers feedback to Jaffa Films production team.
+Short also supervises solicited TV and film script submissions and offers feedback to Jaffa Films’ production team.